Oaxaca Ancestral Mezcal Experience

 This is a full-day experience where you will learn and appreciate the hard work of the mezcal producers.
 It will be a window into a normal day in these people’s lives and allow you to connect on a deep level by participating in their activities and connecting to the land they live off.
 The objective is that you can get a bond with nature and the sacred practices of mezcal production – in the ways the mezcaleros have bonded with this practice for generations.

 Please note: There is not a Dress Code!
-Though you revisiting a traditional family in the villages, so dressing semi respectfully is appreciated.
+Though you revisiting a traditional family in the villages, dressing semi-respectfully is appreciated.
 You don’t need to dress to impress – you will be getting your hands dirty.
 It is recommended to just bring comfortable clothes, which are modest, and that you don’t mind getting a bit dirty in.
 A more detailed list of suggested clothing attire can be found below.

 What to bring on the Oaxaca Sacred Mezcal Experience?